Client area

 Does it send out any e-mail?

 No, it doesn't.
-EmailVerify.NET employs DNS and SMTP protocol functionalities to perform e-mail address validations and absolutely avoids sending any email message to external mail exchangers for delivery.
+EmailVerify for .NET employs DNS and SMTP protocol functionalities to perform e-mail address validations and absolutely avoids sending any email message to external mail exchangers for delivery.

 How does it work?

-Next, it tries to contact the mail exchanger responsible for the given e-mail address and begins a fake SMTP dialog with that server, emulating a real mail server.
+Next, it tries to contact the mail exchanger responsible for the given email address and begins a fake SMTP dialog with that server, emulating a real mail server.
 This way it ensures that the server can handle emails for the address.
-Many SMTP servers actually give back false positive answers as a protection against spammers.
-To overcome this issue, EmailVerify.NET finally attempts to query the target mail exchanger multiple times with different fabricated addresses.
+Many SMTP servers actually give back false positive answers as a protection against spammers: to overcome this issue, EmailVerify for .NET finally attempts to query the target mail exchanger multiple times with different fabricated addresses.

 Is it possible to verify more than one e-mail address at a time?

 Sure!
-EmailVerify.NET's unique multithreaded engine lets you perform thousands of validations at once.
+EmailVerify for .NET's unique multithreaded engine lets you perform thousands of validations at once.
 It features a smart algorithm that, once given a group of e-mail addresses to verify, chooses the order to process each item of the batch to maximize its overall performance, thus achieving the highest allowed degree of parallelism.

-Can EmailVerify.NET run within an ASP.NET web site?
+Can EmailVerify for .NET run within an ASP.NET web site?

-Yes, as long as it is running with Microsoft .NET framework version 2.0 or newer (including v4.0).
+Yes, as long as it is running with Microsoft .NET framework version 2.0 or newer (including v4.5).

 Does it support Windows Forms and Windows Presentation Foundation (WPF)?

 Of course!
-EmailVerify.NET follows Microsoft's event-based pattern and allows for optimal integration with any desktop-based solution.
+EmailVerify for .NET follows Microsoft's event-based pattern and allows for optimal integration with any desktop-based solution.
 The component exposes different asynchronous methods and notification events built from the ground up to support complex multi-threaded scenarios like the ones usually found in this kind of applications.

 Browse the knowledge base